What Is Parasomnia? 7 Behaviours You May Not Have Realised Are Sleep Disorders

 Wondering if you're dealing with a parasomnia?
 Read on to discover some of the most common examples, which could indicate a sleep disorder.

 Sleepwalking is a sleep disorder called somnambulism.
 "In adults is relatively rare," Dr. Stanley tells me.
 "Maybe 4-5 percent of people do it on a regular basis."
 However, when it does happen, it can be quite dangerous and scare the people you live with.
-Sleepwalking usually occurs after just a couple of hours of sleep, and sees sufferers sitting up in bed, standing and even walking around, all while completely zonked out.
+Sleepwalking usually occurs after just a couple of hours of sleep, and results in people sitting up in bed, standing and even walking around, all while completely zonked out.
 For sleepwalkers, the main priority should be ensuring your living environment is safe so that you don't injure yourself.
 If it's a regular occurrence, speak to your GP about how to manage it.

 Night terrors are not the same thing as nightmares.
 Night terrors are a sleep disorder that cause you to cry and experience intense fear while sleeping.
 Afterwards, it can be difficult to wake up properly, according to WebMD.
-Although they are more common among children, adults can also suffer with them.
+Although they are more common among children, adults can also experience them.
 If you're experiencing night terrors frequently, or are struggling to get enough sleep as a result, make an appointment to see your GP.

 3Grinding Your Teeth